NCIOCPL/wcms-front-end/CancerGov/release_notes/guide-cards-2018-07-16.md

 <a name="content-changes"></a>
 ## Content Changes
-1. Go to Homepage/Homepage Guide Cards and switch to the CancerGov community.
+1. In Percussion, go to Homepage/Homepage Guide Cards and switch to the CancerGov community.
-2. Edit the Home Page Guide Cards (Card Container) Content Type, and change name of "Resources For" guide card to "Cancer Research Resources".
-3. Add the link "Find more research resources" and corresponding url to the last item of the list in new "Cancer Research Resources" guide card, and "Learn more about cancer" to the last item of the "About Cancer".
+2. Go the appropriate guide card content type (Content Block), revise, select Tools > Source Mode add the following to the last item of the list:
+    <li class="card__view-more"><a class="arrow-link" href="relative path here">link name here</a></li>
+in order to add the "view/find/learn more" link to the bottom of the list.